Scott & White Medical Center – Temple offers robot-assisted surgery to bring patients the latest in minimally invasive surgery techniques.

 Talk to your doctor to see if you are a candidate for robotic-assisted surgery.

-Scott & White Medical Center – Temple uses the da Vinci® Si HD Surgical System and Mako® Robotic-Arm Assisted Technology for a variety of cases, including:
+Scott & White Medical Center – Temple uses robot-assisted therapy for a variety of cases, including:

 - General Surgery

 Technology is transforming the way joint replacement surgeries are being performed, and Scott & White Medical Center – Temple has been at the forefront of joint replacement research and design for years.
-We use the Stryker Mako® Robotic-Arm Assisted Technology (also known as the Mako robot) for the following procedures:
+We use the Robotic-Arm Assisted Technology for the following procedures:

 - Total Knee Replacement (TKR) – the most frequent surgery with this technology, the Mako robot offers the benefits of more precision and shorter recovery time